priya-das99/priya-das99/README.md

 ![logo](https://github.com/priya-das99/priya-das99/blob/main/Data%20Analyst%20Linkedin%20Background%20.png)
 # 💫 About Me:
 👋 Hi there!
 I'm Priya Das, and I kickstarted my career as a Support Head in a dynamic service-based company.
 In this role, I learned to help customer to solve technical problems related to cloud computing and other softwares and harwares while leading and managing teams effectively.<br><br>💼 My journey equipped me with robust communication skills and the ability to thrive in high-pressure environments.
 As a Support Head, I cultivated a deep understanding of client needs and ensured seamless service delivery.<br><br>🌱 Currently pursuing my first year of MCA, I'm expanding my horizons in the world of technology.
-I'm passionate about learning and eager to apply my newfound knowledge in data analytics, cloud computing, and more.
+I'm passionate about learning and eager to apply my newfound knowledge in data analytics, cloud computing, and more.<br><br>🔭 Currently working on Diversified News Recommender system.

 ## 🌐 Socials: